tdilauro/Simplified-wiki/CommonDataModel.md

-Library Simplified Server-side Data Model Overview

-???

-This data model is common between the circulation manager and the metadata wrangler, although some pieces are exclusively used by one component or the other.
-For example, only the circulation manager has lanes or patrons, and only the metadata wrangler has integration clients.
-The library registry component has a separate data model which is similar but much simpler.
+# Introduction

+The Library Simplified circulation manager uses a complex data model to represent the current state of:

+* All the libraries which use the circulation manager.
+* All the ebooks available to the patrons of those libraries.
+* All the patrons who use the circulation manager, with their active loans and holds.

-Although the data model is very complex, it can be split up into a few relatively simple systems:
+Looking at the whole data model at once can be overwhelming, so we'll consider it as a few smaller simpler systems:

 * Bibliographic metadata
 * Licensing